 1. Free Walking Tour Bologna

-A comprehensive introduction to the city’s main attractions led by local guides.
+A comprehensive introduction to the city’s main landmarks led by local guides.
 Covers Piazza Maggiore, the Two Towers, and the historic University of Bologna.
 Tours run daily at 11:00am, starting from Piazza Nettuno 1/ab, under the Lampione dei Neonati.
 Duration around two hours. (freewalkingtourbologna.com)

 2. People of Bologna — Free Walking Tour